manicinc/logomaker/README.md

 **The build script (`node scripts/build.js`) handles the complexities of generating both modes.**

 ---

+## Random Styles

+The `Randomize Style` feature intelligently generates combinations for rapid exploration and inspiration (press the `R` key to use it).
+Core text and settings are preserved as other settings are guided by weighted probabilities favoring common and subtle styles over extreme ones.
+It also incorporates coherence rules to automatically prevent visual clashes (e.g., simplifying effects when complex animations are active), and employs intelligent value generation such as HSL-based color theming for better contrast and font-size proportional border sizing, ensuring the results are often usable starting points.

 ## 🛠️ Technical Deep Dive: The "Vibe Coding" Experiment